 Everybody Loves Narrative Therapy

-Therapeutic interventions using narrative therapy tend to instill people with heightened resolve to confront and overcome the various obstacles blocking their growth and happiness.
-They leave these conversations feeling invigorated and empowered.
+Therapeutic interventions using narrative therapy tend to instill heightened resolve to confront and overcome the various obstacles blocking growth and happiness.
+Clients leave conversations feeling invigorated and empowered.

 Everybody loves narrative therapy.
 One of the big reasons why is that the format prompts a role reversal where the therapist is not the center of power and knowledge, the client is.
 Narrative therapy takes as gospel the idea that clients are the real experts when it comes to their own lived experience.
 It’s the task of the narrative therapist to help clients mine this expertise by asking the right questions at the right times.
 So it’s not the therapist’s job to provide answers to questions, it’s the therapist’s job to provide the questions that help clients come to their own unique answers.